true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 1. Open the *\source\RFiDReader\RFiDReader.sln* solution in a new copy of Visual Studio.
 2. Open the *AzureIoTHub.cs* file and update the __deviceConnectionString__ connection string to reflect the device connection key you copied when registering a device using the *Device Explorer* tool.
 Remember  that is look something like this: `HostName=devhubby99.azure-devices.net;DeviceId=device1;SharedAccessKey=LALEdC+ihi2ToNf9iNQlQWUcLARsE2RP0ECjUMRrHdI`
 3. Press `F5` to launch the tool.
 It will take a minute or two to deploy for the first time.
-Once the application is running, you should see the "Running..." appear in the Output window of Visual Stutio and the LED should illuminate.
+Once the application is running, you should see "Running..." appear in the Output window of Visual Stutio and the LED should illuminate.
 4. Touch an RFiD card against the reader.
 The LED will go off to indicate the card is being read and the data uploaded to Azure IoT Hub.
 The packet of data looks like this:
 ```
 {"deviceId":"device1","Time":"2017-01-17T13:36:09.4381693Z","RFiD":"d53a92c4","Location":"StoreLocation123"}
 ```

-5. Once the upload has completed, the LED will illuminate again.
+5. Once the upload has completed, the LED will illuminate again ready for the next reaading.

 Step 8 - View the captured data
 ================================